 What is a Carbon Footprint Assessment?

-According to ADEME, a carbon footprint assessment is an evaluation of the amount of greenhouse gases emitted (or absorbed) into the atmosphere over a year by the activities of an organisation or a territory.
+According to ADEME, the French Environment and Energy Management Agency, a carbon footprint assessment evaluates the amount of greenhouse gases emitted into, or removed from, the atmosphere over one year as a result of the activities of an organisation or region.

 What is it used for?

-It is a way of measuring greenhouse gas emissions, but also of identifying opportunities for improvement in an organisation’s environmental strategy and its efforts to combat climate change.
+It is a way of measuring greenhouse gas emissions, while also identifying areas for improvement in an organisation’s environmental strategy and its efforts to combat climate change.

-Since 2012, Article L.229-25 of the French Environmental Code has required public legal entities employing more than 250 people to produce an assessment of their greenhouse gas emissions.
+Article L.229-25 of the French Environmental Code has required public legal entities employing more than 250 people to produce a greenhouse gas emissions assessment since 2012.

 How does it work?

-We used our internal data – such as business travel, and information relating to emissions from our campuses and facilities – to produce the carbon footprint assessment.
+We used our internal data, including travel data and information on emissions from our campuses and premises, to carry out the carbon footprint assessment.

-- A study covering the implementation of all direct and indirect activities across each of the Group’s sites, over a full year of activity
+- The study covers the implementation of all direct and indirect activities generated by each of the Group’s sites over a full year of activity

-- The geographical scope: La Rochelle, Tours, Orléans
+- The geographical scope: La Rochelle, Tours, Orléans, Paris - Cachan

-We did not include, due to the difficulty of collecting the necessary data:
+We did not take into account, due to the complexity of collecting the data:

-- Visitor-related emissions, owing to a lack of available data (events and other activities)
+- Visitor-related emissions, due to a lack of available data (events and other activities)

-- Fugitive emissions from refrigeration equipment (considered negligible)
+- Fugitive emissions from refrigeration equipment, which were considered negligible

-- Emissions linked to students travelling between their place of study and their family homes (holidays and weekends), due to insufficient data
+- Data relating to emissions linked to students travelling between their place of study and their family home (return trips during holidays and weekends), which had previously been unavailable due to a lack of data;

 You can view the summary below.